-5.1.
+- 5.1.
 The operating organization should develop procedures for all MS&I tasks.
-These procedures should be prepared, reviewed, validated, issued and modified in accordance with established administrative procedures.
-If other documents (such as excerpts from vendor manuals, vendor instructions) are used in lieu of MS&I procedures they should receive the same review and approval as normal maintenance MS&I procedures and become a part of plant documentation.
+These procedures should be prepared, reviewed, validated, issued and modified in accordance with established administrative procedures. - 5.2.

-5.2.
 The operating organization should require the plant management to prepare procedures that provide the detailed instructions and controls necessary for carrying out MS&I activities.
-The plant management should delegate responsibility for preparing these procedures to the relevant MS&Igroup responsible entitydivision.
+The plant management should delegate responsibility for preparing these procedures to the MS&I group.
 The procedures should normally be prepared in co-operation with the designers, the suppliers of plant and equipment, and the personnel conducting activities for quality assurance, radiation protection and technical support.
-If persons outside the plant organization prepare procedures for MS&I routine activities, these procedures should be adequately reviewed by the operating organization and submitted to the maintenance manager for approval.
-The plant management should ensure that the procedures are correctly implemented and that special provisions are included where particular hazards are envisaged.
+If persons outside the plant organization prepare procedures for routine activities, these procedures should be submitted to the maintenance manager for approval.
+The plant management should ensure that the procedures are correctly implemented and that special provisions are included where particular hazards are envisaged. - 5.3.

-5.3.
 Acceptance criteria and actions to be taken if acceptance criteria cannot be met should be clearly specified in the procedures.